wldd22/farbige-noten-restoration/docs/coding-standards.md

 Example: `FN-PG-P1-12`

 **Notes:**
-- The page number is based on the sequence of pages as scanned, not the printed pagination
+- The page number is based on the sequence of pages as scanned, not any printed pagination

 See: [Page Types](docs/page-types.md)